Insidious plans are afoot in Washington to give IRS officials another $80 billion for auditors and then unleash them on bank account holders.

 But it won’t be the end of the Biden administration’s plans for a “Great Reset” of the banking system.
 It will be just the beginning.

-President Joe Biden’s nomination to the head the Office of the Comptroller of the Currency, Saule Omarova, wants to “end banking as we know it.”
+President Joe Biden’s nomination to head the Office of the Comptroller of the Currency, Saule Omarova, wants to “end banking as we know it.”

 In her academic work, Omarova has expressed admiration for Karl Marx and sympathy for the Soviet Union.
 She has also advocated a form of socialized banking in which private bank deposits would be brought under the direct control of the central bank.